Top 6 Tips To Handle Employee Resignation Gracefully

 2. Opportunities for Growth are Limited: Employees who believe they are not progressing or have little chance of advancement may look for other options.

-3. Failure to Recognise: Employees who believe they are undervalued and disrespected for their contributions are likelier to quit.
+3. Failure to Recognise: Those employees who feel undervalued and disrespected for their efforts are more likely to leave.

-6. Workplace Toxic Culture: An unpleasant work atmosphere can drive people away and make it difficult for them to perform to their full potential.
+6. Workplace Toxic Culture: Unattractive work culture is one of the reasons that may chase away people and make it difficult to work at full potential.

-9. Boredom: Employees that are bored or dissatisfied with their jobs may hunt for more stimulating opportunities.
+9. Boredom: Employees become bored or dissatisfied with their current jobs and begin looking for something more exciting.

-10. Unresolved Issue: When employees have unresolved disputes with their coworkers or managers, they may feel it is time to move on.
+10. Unresolved Issue: Employees may leave if they have unresolved disputes with colleagues within the workplace or immediate supervisors and consider it to be time to move on.

 Conclusion

-We understand that employee resignations are hard, especially if the employee was particularly good at their work and added a lot of value to your organization.
-But how you handle resignation speaks a lot about your company, and they should always be done maturely and gracefully.
+We know that resignation is hard, especially when the employee has been particularly good at their work and has added a lot of value to your organization.
+The way one handles resignations reveals a lot about the company and, hence, should always be mature and graceful.

 Kirthana Sreedhar